AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 #### Word 2010 and Word 2013 restrictions {#word-2010-and-word-2013-restrictions}

-Opening a policy-protected file in Word makes the saving of automatic file-recovery information unavailable until you close and restart Word.
+When you open a policy-protected file in Word, automatic file-recovery information cannot be saved until you close and restart Word.
 In addition, the features listed below are restricted in the described situations:

 **File > New > New From Existing** Available but files created using this command while any policy-protected file is open cannot be saved.
 Content in the new file cannot be copied to another file.